-Teacher Education & Administration Departmental Policy Statements engages in real-life, career-related experiences in curricular and/or co-curricular settings, s/he should upload documentation of these experiences into his/her UNT e-portfolio.
+Teacher Education & Administration Departmental Policy Statements:

+UNT Career Connect: All undergraduate students are expected to participate in "UNT Career Connect."
+Each student needs to set up a UNT e-portfolio for this purpose.
+As a UNT student engages in real-life, career-related experiences in curricular and/or co-curricular settings, s/he should upload documentation of these experiences into his/her UNT e-portfolio.
 Course instructors will help students identify appropriate experiences and accompanying documentation/artifacts for inclusion in the e-portfolio.
 Through their respective e-portfolios, students are able to make connections across their student experiences and reflect upon their learning and skills in order to prepare them with marketable skills for careers and graduate degrees.
 The e-portfolio also serves as a useful device for future job interviews.
 Career Connect places emphasis on important job skills such as communication, teamwork, and critical thinking.
-For students seeking teacher certification, these onthe-job skills will be evaluated during student teaching using the North Texas Appraisal of Classroom Teaching (NTACT) or its successor instrument.
+For students seeking teacher certification, these on-the-job skills will be evaluated during student teaching using the North Texas Appraisal of Classroom Teaching (NTACT) or its successor instrument.
 Follow this link to learn more and to set up your personal e-portfolio: http://careerconnect.unt.edu/default.